-HB 2157 would establish mandatory minimum fines and would create new repeat offense provisions that increase the grading for each type of violation.
+HB 2157 would establish mandatory minimum fines and would create new repeat offense provisions with even higher fines for each type of violation.

 For each fireworks violation currently enumerated under the Tax Reform Code, HB 2157 would increase penalties by establishing new, mandatory minimum fines.
 Setting a floor for fines undermines judicial discretion and imposes needlessly punitive penalties.